Miles Community College

 Community college in Miles City, Montana, U.S.

 Miles Community College is a public community college in Miles City, Montana.
+It is a two-year college offering a variety of credentials: Certificate, Certificate of Applied Science, and Associate of Applied Science.
+They also have courses for credit in Commercial Driver's License and Certified Nursing Assistant.

 History

-The college was founded in 1939.
+The college was founded in 1939 as Custer County Junior College.
 For almost 20 years it operated out of a few rooms in the local public high school.
 In 1957, MCC moved into the former Milwaukee Railroad Depot building.

-In June 1967, the college moved into a new building that was constructed after passage of a bond issued by county voters.
-On April 4, 1970, voters of the district elected the first independent board of trustees for the college.
-In December 1971, Miles Community College was granted accreditation by the Northwest Commission on Colleges and Universities.
+In 1966 the name was changed to Miles Community College.
+Then in 1967, they moved into a new building which is on the current campus location.
+It was constructed after passage of a bond issued by county voters.
+On April 4, 1970, the first independent board of trustees was elected.
+In 1971, Miles Community College was granted accreditation by the Northwest Commission on Colleges and Universities.

 During academic year 1971-72, a new student center was constructed.
 A grant of $1.5 million from the Montana Coal Board in 1977 enabled the college to construct a new vocational building and a library learning resource center classroom addition.
 Construction of a physical education complex was completed in November 1980.
 In August 1997, four new dormitory buildings were added to the student housing complex.
 Six years later, in October 2003, the college completed a new $2.3 million dormitory.

+The distance-learning program began in 1992 utilizing interactive television.
+In 2002 distance learning also included on-line classes and sending mobile classrooms into rural high schools.

+Robin Gerber, the History and Social Sciences Instructor, was awarded the 2006 Professor of the Year for the state of Montana.